How to Find a Job in Brighton and Hove

 Before you start a job search, it's important to have some idea of what you're looking for.
 You might keep an open mind about some things, but you need to define a few things about the sort of job that you're looking for too.
 If you don't, you can end up facing a lot of job listings that are difficult to sift through.
 When you're not sure what you're looking for, it's harder to pick out the most relevant jobs for you and discover the best opportunities for your career.
-You should think about a few things, including:
+You should think about a few things with working and living in Brighton, including:

 - Job title or responsibilities

 - Whether you're looking for part-time, full-time, temporary or permanent work

 - Company culture

 - Job perks and benefits

 If you haven't looked for work in a while, your CV could be very out of date.
 Even if you've only had one job since last updating your CV, there could be plenty that you can now add to it.
 And it's not just you and your experience that might have changed.
 The types of job that you're looking for and even the landscape of the industry you work in may have shifted since you were last a job seeker.
 When you update your CV, you need to think about what employers are looking for and how your current or last job helped you develop.

 In the digital age, how you come across online is important.
 Having an online presence as a professional can be very important, although it's more so for some types of roles than others.
 There are several things that you might choose to do to create a professional online presence when you're looking for work.
 You can set up a LinkedIn profile and make sure that you maintain it.
 You might have other professional social media accounts too, including on sites like Facebook or Twitter.
 Remember to keep your personal accounts clean too, or make them as private as possible.
 Some people also create websites to help their professional profile or use various sites to create professional blurbs and profiles that they can share.